senchalabs/connect/README.md

   // next is a function to call to invoke the next middleware })
 ```

+In addition to a plan function, the `fn` argument can also be a Node.js HTTP server
+instance or another Connect app instance.

 The `route` is always terminated at a path separator (`/`) or a dot (`.`) character.
 This means the given routes `/foo/` and `/foo` are the same and both will match requests